HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

   )
 }}

+Compared with LCP and CLS, INP improvements are modest, underscoring how difficult it is to manage JavaScript, long tasks, and third-party scripts.

+In 2025, 1C-Bitrix leads in INP improvement (about +10%), followed by Squarespace and Duda (around +6%), Joomla and Tilda (about +5%), and Drupal (+3%).
+Weebly again sees a decline (-3%).
+Across the board, no CMS consistently delivers excellent INP at scale, suggesting that interaction latency remains a shared problem.

 ## Lighthouse quality metrics

-Lighthouse offers a complementary, lab-based perspective on site quality across performance, accessibility, SEO, and best practices.
+Lighthouse offers a complementary, lab-based perspective on site quality across Performance, Accessibility, SEO, and Best Practices.
 While Lighthouse scores do not directly reflect real-user experience, they help compare typical implementations under consistent test conditions.

 ### Performance

-Median Lighthouse performance scores improved between 2024 and 2025 on both desktop and mobile, with desktop consistently scoring higher.
-On desktop, Wix (88) and Duda (81) are out in front, followed by Webflow (74).
-WordPress records a median score of 63, with several platforms close by.

 {{ figure_markup(
   image="median-lighthouse-performance-score.png",